 If you submit an application without any reference beforehand to officers, then we are obliged to register it and determine it.
 In that scenario you run the risk that the decision will be to refuse the application because it cannot be considered as a non-material amendment, even though it may be acceptable.
 You would then have to formally submit a fresh application.

 The message therefore is to talk to us informally beforehand!

-Detailed guidance from the Department of Communities and Local Government is available on their website: Communities and Local Government
+Detailed guidance is available from the Department of Communities and Local Government website.

 Information about the 1APP forms and all 1APP Planning Application Forms and supporting notes for downloading.